 - One is to use the relative costs of a market basket of goods in one region or time period and then compare the same market basket of goods in another locality and/or point in time.
-The classic example of this is the Economist's "Big Mac" Index, which started out in 1986 to be a light-hearted story; as the index gained credibility, it is now used as a reasonably valid indicator - 1194 of purchasing power parity between any two locations (provided of course they sell Big Macs 1195 there).
+The classic example of this is the Economist's "Big Mac" Index, which started out in 1986 to be a light-hearted story; as the index gained credibility, it is now used as a reasonably valid indicator of purchasing power parity between any two locations (provided of course they sell Big Macs - 1197 there).

-One of the skill sets the project control practitioner of tomorrow needs is more or better financial or business analysis competencies.
-The two most common "Tools & Techniques" we use are the Big Mac Index or "Gold Equivalency."
+1201 One skill set the project control practitioner of tomorrow needs is more or better financial or business 1202 analysis competencies.
+The two most common "Tools & Techniques" we use are the Big Mac Index or 1203 "Gold Equivalency."